rico001/LoRa_Multihop_Visualisation/README.md

 The application communnicates via bluetooth transmitted AT-commands to the lora modules.
 It was developed as part of a course at the [HTW Berlin](https://www.htw-berlin.de/) ([Applied Computing](https://ai-bachelor.htw-berlin.de/))

+See [docs](https://github.com/rico001/LoRa_Multihop_Visualisation/tree/master/docs) for more information about the algorithm.

 ## Getting Started
 *Follow these instructions to build and run the Lora_Multihop_Visualisation*
 1. ```git clone https://github.com/rico001/LoRa_Multihop_Visualisation```